 IV.
 CONCLUSION

-Staff requests that the Planning Commission adopt the updated geological hazard and constraint mapping and revisions to the Boulder County Comprehensive Plan Geology Element.
+Staff requests comments from the Commissioners.
+Following BOCC comment, staff will seek adoption by the Planning Commission for the updated geological hazard and constraint mapping and revisions to the Boulder County Comprehensive Plan Geology Element.

 V. LIST OF RESOURCES